pointlander/peg/README.md

 gocode <- { fmt.Println("hello world") }
 ```

-For string captures use less than greater than:
+For string captures, use less than and greater than:
 ```
 capture <- <'capture'> { fmt.Println(buffer[begin:end]) }
 ```
 Will print out "capture".
-The captured string is stored in buffer[begin:end].
+The captured string is stored in `buffer[begin:end]`.

 # Files